 Shown here are the total ion image (all positive ions from the sample), and also positive ion images for Si, C3H9Si and C2H3.
 The defect is the dark circular area in the middle of the total ion image.
 The Si and C3H9Si map with the defect whereas other organic ions (e.g. C2H3) do not.
 C3H9Si and other ions marked in the mass spectrum are due to PDMS (polydimethylsiloxane).
 PDMS is widely used in industrial materials, as a polish, mold release agent, lubricant, pump oil and also as a component in some adhesives.
 Page 2 shows a positive ion mass spectrum obtained from the defect.
 In this failure analysis example, the PDMS was traced to a specific source within the manufacturing process.
 This example illustrates the important and useful information that can be obtained using the correct analytical instrumentation to address a manufacturing problem in the FPD industry.

-Contact us today for your Flat Panel Display Manufacturing analysis needs at +1 800-366-3867 or please complete the form below to have an EAG expert contact you.
+Contact us today for your flat panel display manufacturing analysis needs.
+Please complete the form below to have an EAG expert contact you.

 To enable certain features and improve your experience with us, this site stores cookies on your computer.
 Please click Continue to provide your authorization and permanently remove this message.